ameba23/metadb-core/README.md

 currently `kappa-view-query` must be npm-linked

-based on an older project, [meta-database](https://github.com/ameba23/meta-database) could be used to build a distributed db of media file metadata.
+Based on an older unfinished python project, [meta-database](https://github.com/ameba23/meta-database) Could be used to build a distributed db of media file metadata.

 - uses Exiftool to pull metadata from a given directory of files, publishes them to a kappa-core
 - replicate with the database of others to produce a collective database of file metadata